 Experience Social Work in an International Setting

-The Social Work Department at the University of Southern Indiana has partnered with International Orphanage Relief to offer an outstanding service learning opportunity in Jamaica.
+The Social Work Department at the University of Southern Indiana has partnered with International Service Learning Experiences (ISLE) to offer an outstanding service learning opportunity in Jamaica.

 This trip is open to both graduate and undergraduate students who are seeking to increase their global awareness by engaging in social service work outside of the United States.

 Undergraduate students enroll in SOCW 490: Social Work in Jamaica.
 This is a three credit hour elective social work course that meets the University Core Curriculum requirements for Global Communities.
 This course counts towards the University Core 39 as Global Community